On the time consistency of collective preferences: Discussion

 \section{Discussion}

-Several properties of collective intertemporal utility functions are discussed next.
+Several properties of collective intertemporal utility functions are discussed in this section.
 First, preferences are characterized in terms of impatience.
 In particular, it is shown that they satisfy decreasing marginal impatience.
-Second, the properties of stationarity, time invariance, and time consistency introduced in Section \ref{sec:intro} are verified.
-To conclude, a comparison of the model developed in the previous section is made with a formulation of the Pareto problem under constant utility weights and exogenous consumption streams.
+Next, the properties of stationarity, time invariance, and time consistency --introduced in Section \ref{sec:intro}-- will be verified for these collective preferences.
+To conclude, a comparison of the model developed in the previous section is made with a formulation of the Pareto problem under constant utility weights and an endogenous consumption-saving decision.